core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As discussed in {{sec-synch-seq-num}}, an endpoint that has just joined a group is exposed to replay attack, as it is not aware of the sender sequence numbers currently used by other group members. {{synch-ex}} describes how endpoints can synchronize with senders' sequence numbers.

 Unless exchanges in a group rely only on unicast messages, Group OSCORE cannot be used with reliable transport.
-Thus, other that in such unlikely case, it cannot be defined that only messages with sequence number which are equal to previous sequence number + 1 are accepted.
+Thus, unless only unicast messages are sent in the group, it cannot be defined that only messages with sequence numbers that are equal to the previous sequence number + 1 are accepted.

 The processing of response messages described in {{ssec-verify-response}} also ensures that a client accepts a single valid response to a given request from each replying server, unless CoAP observation is used.